Employing Direct Mail (DM) as an IMC Tool

 2. Know Your Audience

 Remember, direct mail is all about personalization.
 The more you know about your primary customers, the more effective your campaign will be.
-Segment your list, create buyer personas, and fit your message thus.
+Part your list, create buyer personas, and customize your message so.

 4. Design Matters

-The aesthetics of your direct mail piece matter over you'd think.
-A well-designed postcard or brochure is more likely to be read and remembered.
-Don't skimp on this part; it's your first impression.
+The aesthetics of your direct mail piece matter over you’d think.
+A well-designed postcard or brochure is more likely to be read and recalled.
+Don’t skimp on this part; it’s your first impression.

 5. Call to Action (CTA)